mjftechnology/Sitecorium.Docker.PublishingService/assets/readme.txt

-Drop publishing service zip file in this ./assets folder
+Drop publishing service zip file in this ./assets folder and rename to Sitecore Publishing Service.zip